10.8. Association

 };

 Association restricts some inline functions.
 A peer function sending a message to the opposite peer cannot be inlined with the inline keyword or by putting the function body in the class specification.
 In this example, the Peer1 function bar (highlighted in coral), sends the foo message to Peer2.
-Although bar is a small function, it cannot be inlined, only prototyped in the class specification (highlighted in blue).
-(UML class diagrams typically don't include the member variables implementing a relationship, but they are included here to clarify the bar function.)
+Although bar is a small function, programmers can only prototype it in the class specification (highlighted in blue), not inline it.
+(UML class diagrams typically don't include the member variables implementing a relationship, but the example includes them to clarify the bar function.)

 Function prototypes allow the compiler to validate function calls: